10 Steps to GDPR

-In less than two years how you collect, store, share and erase the Personal information you hold on individuals will change.
+In less than a year how you collect, store, share and erase the Personal information you hold on individuals will change.
 Are you ready for it?
 So how do you start the process of becoming GDPR compliant?
 What are the first steps you need to take?

 Follow this simple 10 step guide to achieve your GDPR.